 Bryant Park is nestled right in the heart of midtown Manhattan.
-It is close to thousands of businesses including the New York Public Library, Lincoln Center for the Performing Arts, Carnegie Hall, Times Square, American Museum of Natural History, The Museum of Modern Art, Radio City Music Hall, Madison Square Garden, The Empire State Building, St. Patrick’s Cathedral, The Metropolitan Museum of Art, Central Park Zoo, Rockefeller Center and just a short drive from the Financial District, the New York State Supreme Court, the Lawsuit Loans industry, the Federal Reserve Bank of New York, the World Trade Center, Wall Street and The New York Stock Exchange.
+It is close to thousands of businesses including the New York Public Library, Lincoln Center for the Performing Arts, Carnegie Hall, Times Square, American Museum of Natural History, The Museum of Modern Art, Radio City Music Hall, Madison Square Garden, The Empire State Building, St. Patrick’s Cathedral, The Metropolitan Museum of Art, Central Park Zoo, Rockefeller Center and just a short drive from the Financial District, the New York State Supreme Court, the Litigation Funding industry, the Federal Reserve Bank of New York, the World Trade Center, Wall Street and The New York Stock Exchange.

 The Great Lawn

 Bryant Park’s lawn is one of its most notable and visible features.
 At 300 feet long and 215 feet wide, it is almost the size of a football field.
 It is a popular spot for students and employees on their lunch break, families on a picnic, frisbee fanatics and study sessions.
 The grass is a mixture of bluegrass, rye and fescue.
 The lawn is open to the public from February to October.
 During the winter season, the lawn becomes the site of the Bank of America’s Winter Village.